-You should contact The Ministry for Vulnerable Children, Oranga Tamariki first.
-Find out more about the adoption process on the Ministry for Vulnerable Children, Oranga Tamariki website (external link)
+You should contact Oranga Tamariki - Ministry for Children first.
+Find out more about the adoption process:

 An Adoption Order makes the adoptive parents the parents of the adopted child and the adoptive parents’ relatives become the child’s relatives.
 It takes away the parenthood of the child’s birth parents.

 You can apply to the Family Court to adopt if you are: